Wowiee3/SunwayCTF-challs/web_schools/README.md

-Description: I protected my environment keys and prevented arbitary file read from sunway hackers!
+Description: I protected my environment keys and prevented mallicious file reads from sunway hackers!

 Deployment:
 1) Build and run the dockerfile, the server will be listening on port 5001.